wawandco/meilo/README.md

 ```
 ### Options explained

+##### `meilo.WithDir(directory)`
-- `meilo.WithDir(os.Getenv("TMP_DIR"))`: allows you to specify the directory where the emails will be stored, by default it will use the system's temporary directory.
+Allows to specify the directory where the emails will be stored, by default it will use the system's temporary directory.

+##### `meilo.WithPort(port)`:
-- `meilo.WithHost("smtp.example.com")`: allows you to specify the host of the SMTP server.
+Allows to specify the port of the SMTP server.
+This is useful when running multiple services in your development environment.

 ## Roadmap / Ideas